redmod-team/profit/doc/run_system.rst

 run and replaces special template variables within the files with the generated values for this run.
 Simulations which read input parameters from files can be supplied with different variables in this way easily.
-This functionality has been a part of  before, but has been adapted to the new system and received some small improvements.
+This functionality has been a part of *proFit* before, but has been adapted to the new system and received some small improvements.
 With this default component all current *Preprocessor* requirements are fulfilled and no additional variant is needed.